DigitalSocrates/Experiments_in_DataScience/MLFLow_Experiment/Readme.md

 ## Tags

-Are helpful and easy to use for when you want to save some additional metadata
+They are helpful and user-friendly when you want to save additional metadata—essentially allowing you to add and save whatever you believe might be useful for recreating an experiment!
 ```
 # set tags - adding metadata about the model
 tags = {"team": "Engineering Team Name",